shivankar-p/AiDA/README.md

-## RAD-NeRF
+## Avatar Generation Pipeline

 The flask api for our service is based on the paper - RAD-NeRF: Real-time Neural Talking Portrait Synthesis.
-For installing all required dependencies please follow instructions mentioned [here](https://github.com/ashawkey/RAD-NeRF/blob/main/readme.md).
-To understand how RAD-NeRF works we would highly suggest you to check the paper from the link [here](https://arxiv.org/abs/2211.12368).
+For installing all required dependencies please follow the instructions mentioned [here](https://github.com/ashawkey/RAD-NeRF/blob/main/readme.md).
+To understand how RAD-NeRF works we highly suggest you check the paper from the link [here](https://arxiv.org/abs/2211.12368).

 ## Usage